 — Matt Bobek, Saint Clair Shores, MI

-Regardless of pricing, these are all oldies but goodies that will cut true and fast.
+While most of this batch consists of beater saws (and are priced accordingly), they nonetheless will cut true and fast.
 I fully guarantee any of these saws to arrive on your doorstep razor-sharp, straight, wood treated, fasteners buffed and ready to put to immediate use.
 Please allow up to 72 hours upon ordering for shipment.

-If you don't see what you want, the key thing to remember here is to just shoot me an email if there is a kind of saw with the pitch and size you're looking for.
-Chances are, I have it.
-Another thing to consider is that if you purchase a saw from another source (like eBay), just have the seller ship it directly to me for servicing.
-I'll turn it around within two weeks.
-Just be sure to keep informed regarding the saw's arrival.
+If you don't see what you want, then another thing to consider is that if you purchase a saw from another source (like eBay), just have the seller ship it directly to me for servicing.
+I'll turn it around within 3-4 weeks.
+Just be sure to keep me informed regarding the saw's arrival, and above all, tape your name, shipping address, email & cell to the plate.

 Cheers! ~ Mark